Soil Contamination Causes and Solutions

 9 Most Common Causes of Soil Contamination

-- Mining: commonly leads to high concentration of toxic chemicals like arsenic, sulfuric acid, and mercury.
+Mining: commonly leads to a high concentration of toxic chemicals like arsenic, sulfuric acid, and mercury.

 Accidental spills: most commonly oil and petroleum spills can have severe effects on vegetation and wildlife in the area.

 Corrosion of underground storage tanks and piping: old storage tanks and worn down piping can break and leak toxic waste into the soil.

 Acid Rain: commonly contains air pollutants like sulfur and nitrogen oxides that dissolve into the soil leading to increased health and environmental impacts.